hmMythreya/nCrypt/README.md

 # Usage:

-python3 nCrypt.py by default enters into interactive mode.
-Follow the instructions In order to use this tool without interactive mode, you need to pass in command line arguments
+python3 nCrypt.py by default enters into interactive mode, follow the instructions shown on screen.

+In order to use this tool without interactive mode, you need to pass in command line arguments

 python3 nCrypt.py \[--help | -h] prints the help page